MystenLabs/seal/docs/UsingSeal.md

   ],
 });
 ```
-The `SEAL_PACKAGE_ID` should be one of the published Seal package IDs which are:
+Use one of the published Seal package IDs as the `SEAL_PACKAGE_ID`:

 | <NETWORK> | <PACKAGE_ID> |
 | -------- | ------- |